Napoleon (a pig)

-We see the first of many examples when Napoleon takes nine puppies from their parents and begins raising them himself.
-No one knows exactly what he is doing until the dogs suddenly appear, fully grown, to chase Snowball off the farm.
-When the dogs return to him, “it was noticed that they wagged their tails to him in the same way as the other dogs had been used to do to Mr. Jones" (5.15).
-Napoleon may not have as many ideas as Snowball, but he's got a taste for power, and he learns from the best.
-In this case, Mr. Jones.
+Not that Napoleon is into democratic elections, or anything.
+Nope.
+He operates through cruelty and treachery.
+Take his little private army: when Napoleon takes nine puppies from their parents and begins raising them himself, no one knows why… until then the dogs suddenly appear, fully grown, to chase Snowball off the farm.
+What do these dogs do?
+They "wagged their tails to him in the same way as the other dogs had been used to do to Mr. Jones" (5.15).
+Napoleon may not have as many ideas as Snowball, but he's got enough of them.

 In these days Napoleon rarely appeared in public, but spent all his time in the farmhouse, which was guarded at each door by fierce-looking dogs.
 When he did emerge, it was in a ceremonial manner, with an escort of six dogs who closely surrounded him and growled if anyone came too near.
 (7.5)

-We get hints of Napoleon's ruthless nature long before it erupts into full force.
-The first comes when he unleashes the dogs on Snowball, and they chase him out of the farm.
-The second comes when Napoleon squashes the hen rebellion by cutting off their food rations, causing a number of hens to die of starvation.
-But nothing measures up to what he does next.
+Napoleon's first eyebrow-raising act comes when he unleashes his private dog army on Snowball.
+The second comes when he squashes the hen rebellion by cutting off their food rations, causing a number of hens to die of starvation.

 And so the tale of confessions and executions went on, until there was a pile of corpses lying before Napoleon's feet and the air was heavy with the smell of blood, which had been unknown there since the time of Jones.
 (7.26)